nirenjan/libx52/README.md

 Currently, only Windows drivers are available from Saitek PLC, which led me to develop a new Linux driver which can program the MFD and the individual LEDs on the joystick.
-Although the standard usbhid driver is capable of reading the joystick, it is not sufficient to really utilize all the capabilities of this system.
+The standard usbhid driver is capable of reading the joystick, but it cannot control the MFD or LEDs.

-This project is currently a work-in-progress.
-However a high level outline of the current objectives are listed below:

-* Write a kernel module and export sysfs interfaces to act as a driver.
-* Write a userspace program that can configure the kernel module and create custom button mappings to keyboard or mouse events.
-* Add interrupt handling and export a /dev/input/jsX interface.
-* Allow userspace programs to register callbacks on MFD button events.
+Most of the extra functionality can be handled from userspace.
+See the individual folders for README information.

+# Building

+Build has been tested on Ubuntu 14.04 LTS on x86_64.

+## Prerequisites

+You will need the following packages:

+* automake
+* autoconf
+* libusb-1.0-0-dev (Package name may vary across distributions)

+## Installation

+1. Clone the repository
+2. Run autogen.sh
+3. Run configure; make and sudo make install.